TweakHound Logo

 - modify to achieve maximum efficiency in storage capacity or time or cost

 This was the first comprehensive, step-by-step XP tweaking guide on the net.
-It's over 3 years old and continues to evolve.
+It's over 7 years old (first version in 2002) and has continued to evolve.
 I started working with XP during its RC1 stage.
 After a time I began looking for ways to tweak it.
 I haven't "invented" any of these tweaks.
 They were scattered all over the web, a couple at one site, a few more at another.
 Some were good and as I discovered over time, some were bad.
 What I have done here is to investigate/test them, try and organize them in a coherent manner, and present them in a step-by-step guide.
 This was also the first guide to debunk several myths regarding popular tweaks.

 ---------------------------------